 They are said to be “out of the CMYK color gamut”.
 What happens is that the RGB-to-CMYK translator just gets as close as possible to the appearance of the original and that’s as good as it can be.
 It’s something that everyone in the industry puts up with.
 So it’s best to select any colors you use for fonts or other design elements in your layout using CMYK definitions instead of RGB.
 That way, you will have a better idea of how they will appear in your printed piece.
 Here’s a common example: many programs translate the 100% Blue in RGB into a somewhat purple-looking color in CMYK.
 We recommend a CMYK value of 100-65-0-0 to get a nice clean blue.
 Working in the CMYK color space allows you to select the CMYK recipe, or “screen build”, that gives you the results you want.

-Here are some examples of how various RGB colors convert to CMYK:
+Here are some examples of how various RGB colors to CYMK: